wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 be delayed and only show up later in main memory.
 The delayed stores are always flushed to main memory in program order.

-Of course if the same CPU loads a value just stored, it will see the value as modified (self-consistency); but other CPUs might temporarily still see the old value.
+Of course if the same CPU loads a value it just stored, it will see the value as modified (self-consistency); but other CPUs might temporarily see the old value.

 The MFENCE instruction waits until all delayed stores from this CPU have been flushed.
 (A CPU has no built-in way to wait until *other* CPU's